Underwear Sore Business Plan for Starting your own Lingerie Line

 If you are thinking about starting a lingerie business but don’t know how to start a lingerie line, then just consult the following lingerie store business plan.
-It will not only help you in starting a lingerie boutique but will also help you take important decisions required to make your venture a success.
+It will not only help you start a lingerie boutique business plan but will also help you take important decisions required to make your venture a success.

 2.1 The Business

 Carol Lingerie Wear will be a privately held S corporation based in Orlando, Florida, comprising of a display center and a production facility.
 The business will provide a one-stop lingerie clothing service and will offer an assortment of products ranging from bras and panties to nightwear and hosiery.